Buying guide

 AI summary

-Buying off the plan involves purchasing a property from a developer before it's built, offering a brand new home with potential for capital gain.
+Buying a property off the plan means purchasing it from a developer before construction is finished.
+This can be a great way to secure a brand new home at a locked-in price, with potential for capital gain by completion.

 What does buying off the plan mean?